-- 1. Does the student have a significant cognitive disability? - 2 Is the student unable to master the grade level, general state content standards even with appropriate and allowable instructional accommodations, assistive technology, or accessible instructional materials? - 3.
-Is the student participating in a curriculum based on Florida Standard Alternative Assessment (FSAA) Access Points for all academic areas? - 4.
-Does the student require extensive direct instruction in academics based on access points in order to acquire, generalize, and transfer skills across settings?
+- 1. Does the student have a significant cognitive disability? - Is the student unable to master the grade level, general state content standards even with appropriate and allowable instructional accommodations, assistive technology, or accessible instructional materials?
+Even with appropriate and allowable instructional accommodations, assistive technology or accessible instructional materials, does the student require modifications, as defined in Rule 6A-

+- 603411(1)(z), F.A.C., to the grade level general state content standards pursuant to Rule 6A-1.09041, F.A.C.? - 3.
+Is the student participating in a curriculum based on Florida Standard Alternative Assessment (FSAA) Access Points for all academic areas? - 4.3.
+Does the student require extensive direct instruction in academics based on access points in order to acquire, generalize, and transfer skills across settings? academic areas of English language arts, mathematics, social studies, and science based on access points in order to acquire, generalize, and transfer skills across settings?

-If the IEP Team determines that all four of the questions accurately characterize a student's functioning level as "significantly cognitively disabled", then the parent/student (18 years old or older), will declare an intent for graduates pursuing a graduation pathway consistent with the course of student identified in the IEP and participate in an alternative state/district assessment.
-If "yes" is not indicated in all four areas, then the student should participate in state/district assessment with accommodations, as appropriate.
+If the IEP Team determines that all four three (4) of the questions accurately characterize a student's functioning level as "significantly cognitively disabled", then the parent/student (18 years old or older), will declare an intent for graduates pursuing a graduation pathway consistent with the course of student identified in the IEP and participate in an alternative state/district assessment.
+If "yes" is not indicated in all four three (3) areas, then the student should participate in state/district assessment with accommodations, as appropriate.

-If the decision of the IEP Team is to assess the student through alternate assessment, the parents of the student must be informed that their child's achievement will be based on the course of student identified in the IEP or alternately assessed students.
+If the decision of the IEP Team is to assess the student through alternate assessment, the parents of the student must be informed that their child's achievement will be based on Access Points and this decision must be documented on the IEP.
+Students assessed on Access Points will be assigned exceptional student education course code directory numbered courses consistent with Access Points Standard Diploma requirements. the course of student identified in the IEP or alternately assessed students.
 The Curriculum and Alternative Assessment Process (CAAP) will also be completed each year for all alternatively assessed students.